 4 Simple Ways to Reset Restriction Passcode on iPhone

-You mainly come to this page for the same reason, want to reset iPhone restriction passcode, right?
-Well, don't worry, I will give you 4 step-by-step solutions to reset your restriction password.
-But before that, let's see some basic background knowledges on restriction passcode.
+You mainly come to this page for the same reason, you want to reset the iPhone restriction passcode, right?
+Well, don't worry.
+I will give you 4 step-by-step solutions to reset your restriction password.
+But before that, let's see some basic background knowledge on restriction passcode.

 How to reset restriction passcode on iPhone.

-Now, here are 4 simple solutions to help you reset restriction password on your iPhone.
+Now, here are 4 simple solutions to help you reset the restriction password on your iPhone.